rorychristianmurray/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

 We would make the conversion in order to have a fuller range of properties and methods to use on the data structure, although NodeList already has more methods than HTMLCollection so we may not have to convert a NodeList.
+For instance, we can use forEach on NodeList, but not map.
+If we want to use the map method, we need to convert to an array using Array.from.

 5. What is a component?